-After closing the second round of Jump Force's open beta , Bandai Namco have announced on Twitter and Facebook that they will be rescheduling the remaining testing sessions.
+After closing the second round of Jump Force's , Bandai Namco have announced on and that they will be rescheduling the remaining testing sessions.
 The reason for this is that they aren't satisfied with the online experience so far, as many users weren't able to log in and take part in the beta, whereas others who did manage to log in experienced numerous lag and performance issues.

 Bandai Namco stated that they want to reschedule the sessions to give themselves some time to work on resolving the aforementioned issues.
 In the comments section of their tweet, they explained that they're working on fixing matchmaking problems that appeared at the beginning of the second beta session, as they didn't have time to fix them immmediately because that would imply shutting the servers down and closing the beta access for all players.